TJeffrey237/CS386Project/deliverables/Deliverable5-Design.md

 # Design Principles #
 How does your design observe the SOLID principles?
 Provide a short description of followed principles giving concrete examples from your classes.
+Single Responsibility Principle: In our [object.gd] script, we are following the single responsibility principle by Open/Closed Princple:
+Interface Segregation Principle: